Windmills, ghosts and giants? Yikes!

 Windmills- so graceful!

 As sequenced and disciplined as dancers- Swan Lake dressed in white, these Goliaths stand poised with perfect grace, a great readied group- a team all turned into the wind.
 They stand In unison of lofty swishing blades slicing through fresh air and all towards one goal.
 Yet again and again, with an assertive power, this mechanical clockwork engineering swipes the blue sky with his momentous and deliberate arms.
-A pair of lovebirds fly close, but not so near as to be knocked from their tiny airborne, lace like skeleton wings, as lead shot to the ground.
-Oblivious to the danger of those infantile arms, the fowl fly past with a gambler’s luck, for on this rare occasion they win.
+A pair of lovebirds fly close, but not so near as to be knocked from their tiny airborne, lace-like skeleton wings, as a lead shot to the ground.
+Oblivious to the danger of those infantile arms, the fowl fly past with a gambler’s luck, for on this rare occasion, they win.

 Wind turbine farms- so inconvenient!

 The vast wind generator farm sits far out to sea in the distance across Morecambe Bay.
 It’s just visible on a clear day but often hidden in the thick of a seated fog.
 Recently extended, this is now the world’s second-largest wind farm, standing just off Walney Island, near Barrow-In-Furness.
 Hornsea One, just off Yorkshire’s east coast, earns the title of the largest wind farm- It’s as big as the island of Malta!
 Here, one hundred and seventy-four mega-wats power one million homes.
 A single rotation of one windmill’s blade generates enough electricity to power one home for a whole day.